pablos123/environment/docs/bash-coding-standards.md

 - A helper that fails should `return 1`, or rely on `set -e` to propagate the failure of a command substitution or pipeline.
 - `main` is the only place where a deliberate `exit N` (with a chosen code) belongs.

-A function that calls `exit` cannot be safely composed: it cannot be called from `if helper; then …`, cannot be sourced for testing, cannot be reused. `return` keeps the function as a unit.
+A function that calls `exit` cannot be safely composed: it cannot be called from `if helper`, cannot be sourced for testing, cannot be reused. `return` keeps the function as a unit.

 ---